Hal Holbrook, veteran actor who portrayed Mark Twain, dies at 95 - KION546

 He performed the show across the country and in Europe, becoming synonymous with the famed humorist.

-Born in Cleveland, Ohio, to a vaudeville performer mother and shoe salesman father, Holbrook and his siblings were raised by his grandparents in South Weymouth, Massachusetts.
+Born in Cleveland to a vaudeville performer mother and shoe salesman father, Holbrook and his siblings were raised by his grandparents in South Weymouth, Massachusetts.

 Sent to boarding school as a youngster, and later military school, he found solace in the costumes and characters he portrayed in drama club.